 Q: Is there a difference between a liquid pint and a dry pint?

 - A: Yes, there is a subtle difference.
 A liquid pint is exactly 16 fluid ounces, while a dry pint is slightly larger.
-However, this difference is generally not significant enough to affect most recipes.
+On the flip side, this difference is generally not significant enough to affect most recipes.

 -